 Pregnant women can choose to have antenatal screening tests that identify those at higher risk of having a baby with Down syndrome.
 It's important to be fully informed since you may be confronted with a decision if the tests come back positive.

 Screening testing varies according to when in pregnancy you choose to have it done.
 Apart from a relatively new genetic test which is highly accurate, but not yet reimbursed in Australia, screening tests give you a percentage chance of carrying a baby with Down syndrome.
 That helps you and your doctor decide whether to proceed to a diagnostic test such as chorionic villous sampling (CVS) which involves removing some cells from the placenta earlier in pregnancy or, at around 16 weeks, an amniocentesis which samples fluid from around the baby and examines the cells in the fluid.
 Both these tests carry a small risk of miscarriage.

 The screening tests involve a nuchal translucency ultrasound, which measures the width of an area on the back of the neck of the fetus, and maternal blood tests looking at the levels of certain hormones.

 Health issues associated with Down syndrome

-Down syndrome is often associated with several medical problems such as congenital heart disease, hearing loss, hypothyroidism (an under-active thyroid gland), cataracts and obstructive sleep apnoea.
-In addition, most children with Down syndrome will function in the lower range of intellectual abilities.
+Down syndrome is often associated with medical problems such as congenital heart disease, hearing loss, hypothyroidism (an under-active thyroid gland), cataracts and obstructive sleep apnoea.
+In addition, most children with Down syndrome function in the lower range of intellectual abilities.

 It is important that children with Down syndrome and their families receive support from their doctor, as well as other health professionals such as physiotherapists and speech therapists.